 She was also a member of the Nigerian National Volleyball Team.
 She competed for Nigeria in the 2004 Olympic Qualifier for African Nations.

-Iya has worked at a variety of volleyball camps, including five years serving as a coach for the Bob Bertucci Volleyball Summer Camps.
+Iya has worked at a variety of volleyball camps, including Bob Bertucci Volleyball Summer Camps, and camps at The Ohio State , Purdue, and Cornell, among others.
 She was also the Director of Camp Operations of Summer Volleyball Camps while at the University at Buffalo.
-In 2007, she began coaching for Niagara Frontier Volleyball Club (NFVB), the largest junior level volleyball club in Western New York State and currently coaches for VolleyFX (VFX) a Rochester based junior’s volleyball club.
+In 2007, she began coaching for Niagara Frontier Volleyball Club (NFVB), the largest junior level volleyball club in Western New York State and has also coached for VolleyFX (VFX) a Rochester based junior’s volleyball club.

 She is a member of the American Volleyball Coaches Association (AVCA).
 Iya is Level I IMPACT Certified by USA Volleyball and is a graduate of the NCAA Women Coaches Academy.

 ROGER MAJESKI Assistant Coach

-The 2019 season will be the fourth for Roger Majeski on the sidelines with the Rochester Volleyball program.
+The 2022 season will be the sixth for Roger Majeski on the sidelines with the Rochester Volleyball program.

-During his time with the Yellowjackets, he has helped coach four All-UAA players and one All-Region honoree.
-Rochester's record with Majeski assisting the program is 43-24 with UR finishing 5th in the UAA in 2016.
+During his time with the Yellowjackets, he has helped coach nine All-UAA players and one All-Region honoree.
+Rochester's has accumulated over 80 wins with Majeski assisting the program, and UR finished 5th in the UAA in 2016.

 He joined UR's staff after being an assistant coach at RIT for four seasons.
 Over that span, the Tigers accumulated an 83-76 record overall and had three Liberty League tournament appearances, including reaching the championship match in 2014.